-Map colour Catchment position Interpretation Green Lower catchment Action here will reduce surface water regulation, but will affect the smallest downstream area; a large upstream area sheds water into these places.
-Action here may be appropriate in order to protect particular high-value assets or infrastructure.
+Map colour Catchment position Interpretation Green Lower catchment Action here will reduce surface water regulation, but will affect the smallest downstream area; a large upstream are sheds water into these places.
+Action here may be appropriate in order to protect particular high-value assets infrastructure.
 Water storage measures such as wetland creation may be the most appropriate action, increasing storage capacity of flood waters and limiting their spread.
-Light blue Mid-catchment In these mid-catchment areas there are strong opportunities to slow the movement of water into watercourses, increasing the lag time to flooding, providing benefits to a considerable downstream land area and population.
-These areas may be more accessible and cost-effective for taking action than the upper catchment areas.
-Dark blue Upper catchment Action here will reduce surface water regulation in an area which contributes to the largest downstream area.
+Light blue Mid-catchment In these mid-catchment areas there are strong opportunit to slow the movement of water into watercourses, increas the lag time to flooding, providing benefits to a consideral downstream land area and population.
+These areas may more accessible and cost-effective for taking action than upper catchment areas.
+Dark Blue Upper catchment Action here will reduce surface water regulation in an area which contributes to the largest downstream area.
 In these upper-catchment areas there are opportunities to slow the movement of water into watercourses, increasing the lag time to flooding, benefiting the largest downstream land area and population.
-However, these areas may pose practical challenges to implementation, such as topography and accessibility, which bring cost implications.
+However, these areas may pose practical challenges to implementation, such as topography and accessibility, with large cost implications.